numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 On Performance Measures
 =======================

-Following [HAN2009]_, we advocate **performance measures** that are
+Evaluating performance of algorithms entails having measures that represent the performance of each algorithm.
+Our prerequisites for **performances measures** within COCO are the following:

- * quantitative, ideally with a ratio scale (opposed to interval or ordinal scale, [STE1946]_)  and with a wide variation (i.e., for example, with typical values ranging not only between 0.98 and 1.0) [#]_
+ * We want performance measures to be quantitative as opposed to simple ranking of algorithms.
+Ideally we want a ratio scale to be able to state "Algorithm A is x times better than Algorithm B" (opposed to interval or ordinal scale, [STE1946]_).
+This performance measure should have wide variation (i.e., for example, with typical values ranging not only between 0.98 and 1.0) [#]_
- * well-interpretable, in particular by having a meaning and semantics attached to the numbers
+ * We want to be able to interpret performance measure, in particular by having a meaning and semantics attached to the numbers
  * relevant and meaningful with respect to the "real world"
  * as simple as possible.

+..
+Following [HAN2009]_, we advocate **performance measures** that are

 ..
 Tea: Can we give some more explanation here?